-After a stay in the United States, Esther Hoffenberg, co-realisator of the Belgian film « Comme si c’etait hier », observed a lack of central archives, dissemination, or simply of public information for films related to Jewish theme, in Europe.
-Béatrice Godlewicz, teacher, and ending a special license to be documentalist, had made the same observation.
-She set up a parallel association to that of Paris to provide for schools and teachers, films and information concerning Jewish themes, that helps to combat stereotypes, and also Holocaust denial and anti-Semitism.
-From 1984 to 1988, Esther Hoffenberg, and later, Pauline Juste, allowed the Brussels association to develop compatible tools for recording data on basis of collaboration and exchange of information.
-IMAJ – Paris is integrated in the Museum of Arts and history of Judaism, there by losing its status as an independent association and the IMAJ name.
-IMAJ – Brussels, with a grant from the French community takes off and remains a full association.
+After a stay in the United States, Esther Hoffenberg, co-realisator of the Belgian film Comme si c’était hier, noticed that there was a lack of central archives, dissemination, or simply of public information for films related to Judaism in Europe.
+Béatrice Godlewicz, a teacher who was completing an archivist degree at the time, also made the same observation.
+She set up a parallel association to that of Paris to provide for schools and teachers with films and information that dealt with Jewish themes that could combat stereotypes as well as Holocaust denial and anti-Semitism.
+From 1984 to 1988, Esther Hoffenberg, and later, Pauline Juste, allowed the Brussels association to develop compatible tools for recording data on the basis of cooperation and exchange of information.
+IMAJ – Paris was eventually integrated into Museum of Jewish Art and History, thereby losing its status as an independent association and the IMAJ name.
+IMAJ – Brussels, thanks to a grant from the Belgian French community remains an independent institution.

-Since 1988, IMAJ identifies films in relation to Jewish life and history in its various aspects, and also genocides and crimes against humanity.
+Since 1988, IMAJ has identified films that deal with various aspects of Jewish life and history, as well as genocides and crimes against humanity.
 Currently, the IMAJ database is the most comprehensive database in French devoted to films with a Jewish theme.
-IMAJ bought Video Rights for a small part of these films.
+IMAJ has purchased Video Rights for a small portion of these films.

-For any type of service, it is best to contact us in advance by email or phone.
+For any type of service, it is best to contact the Institute in advance by email or phone.

 The Institute of Audiovisual Jewish Memory website consulted on 15/07/2019